 Can foreign companies buy property in Vietnam?

 Foreign entities can acquire commercial real estate in Vietnam by setting up local real estate trading companies or joint-ventures with local entities.

 Can Singaporeans buy property in Vietnam?

-Singaporean individuals don’t have any particular issues to buy residential units in condominiums, as long as less than 30% of the units have been sold to foreign nationals.
+Singaporean individuals generally don’t have any issues buying residential units in condominiums, as long as less than 30% of the units have been sold to foreign nationals.
 Singaporeans can open companies or form joint-ventures in Vietnam and invest in commercial real estate.

 Where can I invest in Vietnam?